There are a lot of questions around evangelism, and quite a few misconceptions as well. Here are the most common ones we encounter:

 Totally understandable!
 But who says you have to be pushy to do evangelism?

 Maybe the best approach is to honestly admit that you’re worried.
 Maybe it’s okay to say to a friend, “I found something that I’d love to tell you about, but I’m worried that I might offend you and hurt our friendship.”

 I long for an authentic community where sharing your faith is natural and unforced

-But if you are in a situation were you feel you need some extra support and help right now, why not join our Facebook group and learn about some steps your church can take toward becoming this sort of community.
+But if you are in a situation where you feel you need some extra support and help right now, why not join our Facebook page and learn about some steps your church can take toward becoming this sort of community.

 I wish I didn't have to speak to share my faith